cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**2.2.12**
+- Fix a huge and nasty bug found in the Artifact of Origin when played in multiplayer.

 **2.2.11**
 - Fix a "fatal" bug that might make it hard to report bugs due to logging not working.
 - Generate documentation for API.
 Wiki created for this as well.